MSNLAB/SmartEye/README.md

     '-r', '--rtsp', use the RTSP camera
-    '-s', '--serv', type int, input service demand,  default value "1" for OBJECT_DETECTION '-i', '--interval', type int, interval between reading two frames in ms Every command needs one of -f and -r, but -s and -i are nessary.
+    '-s', '--serv', type int, input service demand,  default value "1" for OBJECT_DETECTION '-i', '--interval', type int, interval between reading two frames in ms Every command needs one of the parameters "-f" or "-r", but both "-s" and "-i" are necessary.

 ### Remarks